chocolatey/docs/input/en-us/central-management/setup-web.md

 > :warning: **WARNING**
 >
 > Please ensure the login has been given `db_datareader` and `db_datawriter` access to the database.
-See [[logins and access|CentralManagementSetupDatabase#step-2-set-up-sql-server-logins-and-access]].
+See [logins and access](./central-management/setup-database#step-2-set-up-sql-server-logins-and-access).

 ##### Use SQL Server Account to Remote SQL Server
 Scenario 5: Split - you are installing the management service(s) on a server, and targeting an existing SQL Server instance in your organization.
-You have set up the [[database|CentralManagementSetupDatabase]] to use Mixed Mode Authentication.
+You have set up the [database](./central-management/setup-database) to use Mixed Mode Authentication.

 ```powershell
 choco install chocolatey-management-web -y --package-parameters-sensitive="'/ConnectionString:Server=<RemoteSqlHost>;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"